 If it does all 3 of these things, it’s going to be a good choice.
 It’s easy to get caught up with the brand names and funky patterns, but the function comes first, and you don’t need a Reebok logo on your shorts to lift or run!

-There are some benefits to using technical fibers – they’re breathable, light, and they’ll feel comfortable during almost all movements.
-They also wash and dry rapidly, and they can be re-used countless times with a quick hand-wash.
+CrossFit upper wear includes any basic shirt that you can work out in.
+There are some benefits to using upper wear items with technical fibers – they’re breathable, and light, and they’ll feel comfortable during almost all movements.
+They also wash and dry rapidly, and they can be re-used countless times with a quick hand wash.

 The obvious downside of using technical fibers is the price: they’re more expensive than most clothes you’ll own, and they definitely aren’t as versatile as a plain black tee.
 The latter is another reasonable choice for your workout, but cotton can hold sweat.